-Why Social Protection?
+Why Study Social Protection?

 The key strategies of the International Labour Organisation to “Social Protection Floors” and the World Health Organisation to “Universal Health Coverage” also aim at the elimination of poverty and the mitigation of social and economic inequalities.
-Well-functioning social protection systems are equally playing a fundamental role for achieving the Sustainable Development Goals (SDG) by 2030.
+Well-functioning social protection systems play a fundamental role for achieving the Sustainable Development Goals (SDG) by 2030.